Orthogonal Multiple Access with Correlated Sources: Feasible Region and Pragmatic Schemes: Introduction

-In this paper, we extend our previous work, appeared in preliminary form for two-source scenarios in~\cite{AbFeMaFrRa09,MaFeAbFrRa10}, considering a scenario with a generic number of correlated sources which transmit to a common access point (AP) through orthogonal AWGN channels.
-The sources do not explicitly use source codes, but only standard channel codes.
-At the AP, proper iterative receivers are used to exploit the source correlation.
-This scenario has been also considered in~\cite{AbFeMa11}, where practical coding/decoding schemes have been designed in the presence of block faded channels.
-In this work, we analyze the multi-dimensional feasible region in the space of channel parameters characterizing an arbitrary number of sources, where error-free communication is allowed.
-It will be shown that a few characteristic points are sufficient to accurately characterize this feasible region.
-The limiting behavior, for large values of the number of sources, is investigated.
-The impacts of the correlation and of the number of sources are also discussed.
-We then apply our framework to two families of channel codes: serially concatenated convolutional codes (SCCCs) and LDPC codes.
-By using density evolution, we propose an operational extrinsic information transfer (EXIT)-inspired approach to evaluate the performance, in terms of feasible region, of the considered practical channel coded schemes with iterative decoding at the AP.
-We remark that our approach leads naturally to optimized channel code design.
+In this paper, we consider a generic number of correlated sources which transmit to a common AP through orthogonal AWGN channels.
+The sources do not explicitly use source codes, but only channel codes.
+At the AP, a proper iterative receiver is used to exploit the source correlation.
+This extends our previous works for two-source scenarios~\cite{AbFeMaFrRa09,MaFeAbFrRa10}, as well as~\cite{AbFeMa11}, where practical coding/decoding schemes have been designed in the presence of block faded channels.
+The first contribution of this paper is to shed light on the characterization of JCD schemes with an arbitrary number of correlated sources, by characterizing the multi-dimensional achievable region in the space of channel parameters for an arbitrary number of sources.
+It will be shown that a few characteristic points are sufficient to accurately characterize this achievable region.
+The asymptotic behavior, for a large number of sources, is also investigated.
+The impacts of the correlation level and of the number of sources, as well as the speed of convergence of the achievable region to the asymptotic limit, are discussed.
+To the best of our knowledge, this is the first work which considers scenarios with more than two sources.
+This is of interest, for instance, in wireless sensor networking, where many source nodes transmit their correlated data to a common AP.